 - Ribeye steaks

 Consider limiting your intake of soy protein isolates, often found in shakes and bars.
-Our website goes into depth on why we don’t use soy protein, if you’re interested in further reading.
-But in a nutshell, we avoid it because it contains:
+We avoid it because it contains:

 - Caustic solvent residues